Planning with Uncertainty: Symmetries, Policy Inference, and Solution Compression: Background on FOND Planning and Policy-Space Search

-When aiming to find a solution policy with minimal domain size, we say that the $g$-value (already paid cost) of a policy $\pi$ is $|\domain(\pi)|$, and that the $h^*$-value (remaining cost) of $\pi$ is the minimum $|\domain(\pi')|$ such that $\pi \sqcup \pi'$ is a solution for $\Pi$ (or $\infty$ iff there is no such $\pi'$).
-A heuristic function~$h$ that estimates $h^*$ is admissible iff $h(\pi) \leq h^*(\pi)$ for each policy $\pi$ and is goal-aware iff $h(\pi_*) = 0$ for each solution $\pi_*$.
-The $f(\pi)$ values AND$^*$ uses to guide its search should evaluate how promising the candidate policy~$\pi$ is.
-When using $f(\pi) = g(\pi) + h(\pi)$ with~$h$ an admissible and goal-aware heuristic function, AND$^*$ returns optimal solutions (with minimal domain size, in this case).
+Sometimes, it might also be useful to define $g$ and $h^*$ values for candidate policies.
+When aiming to find a solution policy with minimal domain size, we could say that the $g$-value (the ``already paid cost'') of a given policy~$\pi$ is $|\domain(\pi)|$, and that the $h^*$-value (the ``optimal remaining cost'') of~$\pi$ is the minimum $|\domain(\pi')|$ such that $\pi \sqcup \pi'$ is a solution for $\Pi$ (or $\infty$ if no such $\pi'$ exists).
+If we have a function~$h$ that estimates~$h^*$ in a never-pessimistic way (that is, $h(\pi) \leq h^*(\pi)$ for any policy $\pi$) and that never returns negative values, then a function $f(\pi) = |\domain(\pi)| + h(\pi)$ is admissible and goal-aware for the domain size metric, and AND$^*$ using such a function only returns solution policies with minimal domain size.

-In this work, we use a slightly improved version (Equation~\ref{eqt:delta-nearest}) of $\deltaNearest$ admissible and goal-aware heuristic function \citep{messa2023best}. $\deltaNearest$ is a heuristic that directly returns $f$-values for policies, instead of $h$-values.
-We use $\hLMCut$~\citep{helmert2009landmarks} as the classical planning heuristic sub-component of $\deltaNearest$.